jautung/quixo490/README.md

   - Pre-computing:
     - `make purge`: clears any cached data.
     - `./bin/quixo -p opt-compute -l 2`: computes optimal moves for the optimal player for a 2X2 board.
+    - `./bin/quixo -p opt-compute -l 2 -m`: does the same as the above, except also checking run-time memory usage.
     - `./bin/quixo -p opt-compute -l 3`: computes optimal moves for the optimal player for a 3X3 board.
     - `./bin/quixo -p opt-compute -l 4`: computes optimal moves for the optimal player for a 4X4 board.
   - Single games: